by Tony Vidler

 So “good content” which is trusted, relevant and useful becomes a very effective part of the marketing of a brand, or professional firm, as well as being an integral part of the journey from prospect to client for any given individual.
 It serves both a marketing and a sales purpose.

-I begin by thinking strategically, rather than tactically.
+Begin by thinking strategically, rather than tactically.
 Instead of moving immediately to trying to figure out what article to write, think about how you are going to achieve your purpose first.
 Our purpose is fairly clear: Fundamentally we are trying to engage with an audience and build trust.
-There are many many types of content ideas, but for me it is easiest to think thematically to begin with, rather than trying to list out a hundred suggestions and actions.
-So I group “HOW” we can achieve the purpose of creating highly engaged customers who are familiar with and trust the brand into 3 themes to begin with.
-I can deliver valuable information or resources that:
+There are many many types of content ideas, but it is easiest to think thematically to begin with, rather than trying to list out a hundred suggestions and actions.
+So group “HOW” we can achieve the purpose of creating highly engaged customers who are familiar with and trust the brand into 3 themes to begin with.
+We can deliver valuable information or resources that:

 Perhaps pursuing a single approach will work, such as trying to provide content which is educational for your prospects only.
 It may be that a single theme, or style or tone of content, is actually the right approach for the position you are trying to create in the prospects mind.